FCN+: Global Receptive Convolution Makes FCN Great Again: Introduction

 We then apply the GRC to the feature extractor of FCN by replacing the standard convolution with our GRC.
 This results in a new architecture which we term FCN+.
 Here, FCN is chosen for two reasons: 1) FCN is one of the most popular methods in semantic segmentation which is used as a baseline network for many state-of-the-art methods~\cite{badrinarayanan2017segnet,zhao2017pyramid,chaurasia2017linknet}.
-These methods use FCN-based encoder which is transferred from classification models pre-trained on large-scale datasets like ImageNet~\cite{russakovsky2015imagenet}, but they also design complicated decoders, such as PPM (pyramid pooling module)~\cite{zhao2017pyramid} and ASPP (atrous spatial pyramid pooling)~\cite{chen2017deeplab,chen2018encoder}, to better adapt the classification-based encoder models to semantic segmentation task.
+These methods use FCN-based encoder which is transferred from classification models pre-trained on large-scale dataset like ImageNet~\cite{russakovsky2015imagenet}, but they also design complicated decoders, such as PPM (pyramid pooling module)~\cite{zhao2017pyramid} and ASPP (atrous spatial pyramid pooling)~\cite{chen2017deeplab,chen2018encoder}, to better adapt the classification-based encoder models to semantic segmentation task.
 Complicated decoders are not efficient due to more parameters and FLOPs.
-Therefore, we provide another perspective to adapt the classification-based encoder model to the segmentation task, which is to introduce the global receptive convolution (GRC) to the FCN-based encoder, without touching the decoders of the original FCN.
-We will show that with the GRC-based encoder, FCN+ can be competitive with these complicated decoder-based methods in an efficient and effective way.
+Therefore, we provide another perspective to adapt the classification-based encoder model to segmentation tasks, which is to introduce the global receptive convolution (GRC) to the FCN-based encoder, without touching the decoders.
+We will show that with the GRC-based encoder, FCN+ can also beat these complicated decoder-based methods efficiently and effectively.
 2) FCN has already provided multi-scale representations, so it can alleviate the \textbf{challenge one}.
 Benefiting from the GRC and FCN, FCN+ can not only provide multi-scale representations, but also incorporate global context information to simultaneously address the aforementioned two challenges for semantic segmentation.

-Our contributions are summarized as follows.
-We propose a global receptive convolution (GRC) to provide global receptive field for convolutional filters without introducing any extra learnable parameters.
+\textbf{Contributions.} We propose a global receptive convolution (GRC) to provide a global receptive field for convolutional filters without introducing any extra learnable parameters.
 Based on GRC and FCN, we build a novel semantic segmentation network, termed FCN+.
-FCN+ can achieve comparable performance to state-of-the-art methods for semantic segmentation task, as verified on PASCAL VOC 2012, Cityscapes, and ADE20K.
+FCN+ can achieve comparable performance to state-of-the-art methods on semantic segmentation datasets like PASCAL VOC 2012, Cityscapes, and ADE20K.